 3. Take Notes

 If you find yourself in a particularly boring meeting or classroom environment, you may as well be begging for something to distract you.
-This attitude carries over to even the most important of meetings, where you could miss vital information.
+This attitude is bad because it can be transferred to more important meetings or discussions.

 To change this mindset, start taking notes.
 This activity demands your focus, which will help with that short attention span.
 Taking notes also improves memory, helps your brain recall specifics, and provides physical reminders for those important details you need to keep handy.